SophieDeBenedetto/stream_chat/blog.md

 ![](room-show)

-We'll focus on the messages list first, and build out the form for a new message next.
 We'll use a stream to store the most recent ten messages for the room and we'll render the contents of that stream in a HEEx template.
 Let's start by teaching the `ChatLive.Root` live view to query for the messages and put them in a stream when the `/rooms/:id` route is requested.

 ### Initialize the Stream